Living at Loyola gives you instant access to a close community of students who enjoy a relaxed, but vibrant campus

 model by Rune Carlson

 You'll have your own room, with the option for shared double rooms in HA.
 Standard rooms typically have a single bed.
 Large rooms in HB and all rooms in JR have a double bed.

 In most cases, you'll share bathroom facilities with other people on your floor, unless you're in JR, where all rooms have their own private washroom.

-Catch a Stingers game, work out on the conditioning floor of the PERFORM Centre or take in a performance at the Oscar Peterson Concert Hall, all within steps of your room.
+Catch a Stingers game, work out on the conditioning floor of the PERFORM Gym or take in a performance at the Oscar Peterson Concert Hall, all within steps of your room.
 There's a lot going on at Loyola!

 With roots going back to the 19th century, the campus is known for next-generation research facilities like the Applied Science Hub.
 Loyola is also home to our journalism and communications students, and our varsity athletes.